PatrickStricker/Hebbian_Learning/README.md

 - `use_mask=False`: fully connected HPCA baseline;
 - `use_mask=True`: locally connected HPCA with fixed receptive-field support and position-specific weights.

-The directory also contains the preprocessing pipeline for MNIST, CIFAR-10, and STL-10, together with the energy-pooling and supervised-readout ablations.
+The directory also contains the preprocessing pipeline for CIFAR-10, and STL-10, together with the energy-pooling and supervised-readout ablations.

 ### `softhebb/`: original SoftHebb replication and HPCA substitution